List of aerial victories claimed by Werner Schröer

 Schröer's Messerschmitt Bf 109 rudder with 90 victory markings.
 This rudder is on display at the Militärhistorisches Museum Flugplatz Berlin-Gatow.

 Werner Schröer (Note: According to his [Werner Schröer] statement family name was Schroer until 1968 and Schröer from then on.)
 (12 February 1918 – 10 February 1985) was a German World War II fighter ace credited with shooting down 114 enemy aircraft.
 He served in the Luftwaffe from 1937, initially as a member of the ground staff, until the end of World War II in Europe on 8 May 1945, by which time he had reached the highest ranks of combat leadership.
 Schröer was the second most successful claimant of air victories after Hans-Joachim Marseille in the Mediterranean, and was decorated with the Knight's Cross of the Iron Cross with Oak Leaves and Swords.

 List of aerial victories claimed

 According to US historian David T. Zabecki, Schröer was credited with 114 aerial victories.
-Obermaier also lists Schröer with 114 enemy aircraft shot down claimed in 197 combat missions, the majority of which on the Western Front, including 61 in North Africa and 22 in Italy.
+Obermaier also lists Schröer with 114 enemy aircraft shot down claimed in 197 combat missions, the majority of which on the Western Front, including 61 in North Africa and 22 in Italy, and a mission-to-claim ratio of 1.73.
 This figure includes 26 four-engined bombers, four of which claimed as Herausschüsse (separation shots).
 Mathews and Foreman, authors of Luftwaffe Aces – Biographies and Victory Claims, researched the German Federal Archives and found records for 106 aerial victory claims, plus eight further unconfirmed claims.
 This figure includes 12 aerial victories on the Eastern Front and 94 over the Western Allies, including 23 four-engine bomber.